 To sample the best kathi rolls in India, Kolkata should undoubtedly be your initial stop.
 After all, the kathi roll was invented there, and it's grown to be one of the most popular street foods in the city.
 The first roll came out of the kitchen of Nizam's restaurant, where it started out as a simple meat kebab (cooked in charcoal on an iron skewer) wrapped in an egg-covered paratha (Indian flatbread).
 According to some, the meat wasn't the mutton it was claimed to be, but instead controversial beef disguised in a roll.
 It wasn't even called a kathi roll, but rather referred to as a Nizam's roll.

 Eventually, the iron rods used in roasting the meat were apparently replaced with cheaper bamboo sticks (kathi in Bengali), giving rise to the name kathi roll.
-These rolls have since evolved to have various fillings and be made with different breads.
+These rolls have since evolved to have various fillings and be made with different types of bread.
 They're even available internationally.

 01 of 10